ipaintcode/Coda-2-Themes/README.md

 #Coda 2 Themes (ported to work with 2.0's new sss themes).
- I'm not the creator or originator of the original themes, I'm just porting over more common themes allowing Coda 2 users more flavor of themes.
+Simply ported over the most commonly loved syntax highlighting themes, givin' you Coda 2 users more flavors.

-Justin Hileman has a nice collection of ported themes not include in my pack (no need for dublication):  [Justin's Coda 2 themes](http://justinhileman.info/coda-colors/).
+Justin Hileman has a nice collection of ported themes: [Justin's Coda 2 themes](http://justinhileman.info/coda-colors/).

-If you have any themes you'd like ported, you can ticket them or even faster tweet me your request: [@iPaintCode](http://twitter.com/iPaintCode/).
+If you have any themes you'd like ported or you'd like to add your custom theme to list, you can ticket, [tweet - @iPaintCode](http://twitter.com/iPaintCode/) or [email](learst@me.com) me your request.

 ##Companion page
 [Screenshots available here](http://ipaintcode.com/coda-2-themes/)